vcadvisor9-sys/VCInsuranceAdvisor/README.md

 CSS file had save all page's css .
 The **Mainpage.css** need to apply in all page due to the header nav bar and footeer bar was writen in here so it must be apply on it.

 JS File had save all the Javascript code for each page.
 If you finding the email function it was locate at **career.js** file.
-This Email function is using the [MailJS](https://dashboard.emailjs.com/sign-in "MailJS") to apply it .The email and password to loging you can contact so Nichole.
+This Email function is using the [MailJS](https://dashboard.emailjs.com/sign-in "MailJS") to apply it .The email and password to loging you can contact so **Nichole**.
 If you want to learn how to using on it you can follow by this [video](https://youtu.be/BgVjild0C9A?si=YmHDxZ7Nx4U6Ozgx "video").